 Frequently Asked Questions

 Cancer is personal.
 This terrible disease has touched our families, friends, co-workers, and neighbors.
-An estimated 600,920 Americans will die in 2017 from cancer, more than 1,650 people per day.
-Cancer is the most common cause of death in the U.S., accounting for nearly 1 of every 4 deaths.
+In 2020, it was estimated that 606,520 people died, which is more than 1,660 per day.
+Cancer is the second most common cause of death in the U.S., accounting for nearly 1 of every 6 deaths.

 Who does Cancer affect?

-Cancer does not discriminate it will affect 1 in 3 people.
-An estimated 1,688,780 new cases of cancer will be diagnosed in 2017.
+Cancer does not discriminate; it will affect 1 in 3 people.
+An estimated 1,806,590 new cases of cancer were diagnosed in 2020.